 The Faculty Appeals Advocates were established by the Faculty Senate to provide candidates for Tenure and Promotion help during an appeal of an unfavorable T&P decision.

-As stated in the Faculty Handbook (chapter 4):
+As stated in the Faculty Handbook (chapter 4; page 77, Role of Committee in Advising Candidates of Process):

 At any stage of the appeals process, an appellant has the opportunity to enlist the aid and advice of a Faculty Appeals Advocate.
 There are three such Appeals Advocates who are appointed by the Faculty Senate for three-year terms.
 The Appeals Advocates are tenured faculty at the Professor rank who are well versed in the appeals process, not currently serving on either of the Appeals Committees, and able to serve as conflict-free advisors to an appellant during the appeals process.
 An Appeals Advocate can provide information about appeals procedures and the grounds for appeals, assist appellants in developing their appeals, and advise appellants during an appeals hearing.